 Université Laval’s dynamic research environment is attracting more and more students to its graduate programs.
 A sign of the times, research is increasingly interdisciplinary and collaborative in nature, with an emphasis on partnership and international cooperation that shows a desire to break down knowledge silos.

-Université Laval ranks 6th among the best research universities in Canada and is home to numerous research chairs and units:
+Université Laval is one of Canada’s top research and creative universities.
+It is also home to numerous research chairs and units:

 - 4 Canada Excellence Research Chairs

-- 39 research centres recognized by the University Council
+- 41 research centres recognized by the Research Commission

-Montmorency Forest, the world’s largest teaching and research forest, represents 50 years of science endeavour to improve sustainable forest management practices.
+Montmorency Forest, the world’s largest teaching and research forest, represents more than 50 years of science endeavour to improve sustainable forest management practices.

 The Forest is an open-air lab that is used year round for hands-on courses and research, particularly in the fields of forestry, geodetics, biological sciences, and fish and game management.